niivue/Py2NiiVueColormaps/README.md

 nv1.volumes[0].colormap = key;
 ```

+# Generating matplotlib colormaps

-However, matplotlib provides many [of its own colormaps](https://matplotlib.org/stable/gallery/color/colormap_reference.html).
+matplotlib provides many [of its own colormaps](https://matplotlib.org/stable/gallery/color/colormap_reference.html).
 The purpose of this repository is to convert **many** of the [matplotlib _cm.py](https://github.com/matplotlib/matplotlib/blob/28a0205a52ae54c4fbf2f94cfeea40d96be709ac/lib/matplotlib/_cm.py#L4) colormaps to NiiVue's JSON format.
 To re-build the colormaps in the `lut` folder you can run:

 ```bash
 git clone https://github.com/niivue/Py2NiiVueColormaps